 Nutrition is one of the most overlooked and most essential parts of any lifestyle.
 This is truer when you’re pregnant.
+When it comes to nutrition, you have to keep in mind that the food you consume will also affect your baby.
 There are a lot of foods that are healthy for you normally but are considered dangerous when you have a growing baby in your belly.
-It is always important to understand that your dietary needs change when you’re pregnant, and consuming tamarind during pregnancy can be beneficial for you.
+It is always important to understand that your dietary needs change when you’re pregnant.
+Consuming tamarind in pregnancy is one topic of concern that many women have.
+Read on to learn all about consuming tamarind during pregnancy.

 Nutritional Value of Tamarind

 Tamarind is an extremely tasty ingredient that is used in numerous dishes due to its distinct flavour.
 Several ancient civilizations used tamarind for medicinal purposes – tamarind does have some medicinal properties; but what makes it an interesting ingredient is its nutritional value.
 Tamarind is rich in polyphenols, flavonoids, potassium, iron, dietary fibre, vitamins A, C and K and many more minerals.

 Amount per serving.
 Serving size: 100 g, raw

 Is Eating Tamarind During Pregnancy Safe?